How Often Should You Schedule CCTV Drain Inspections?

 Italicized the company name.

-How often do CCTV Drain inspections occur?
+How often should CCTV drain inspections be scheduled?

 How long does a CCTV drain inspection last?